sahilrajput03/sahilrajput03/README.md

 ## `lastChild` vs. `lastElementChild`

+***tldr; Use `lastElementChild` to get html node but use lastChild if you may want the some plain text or comment that is there in the last in that element.***

 Source: https://melvingeorge.me/blog/difference-between-lastchild-and-lastelementchild-element-property-javascript

 ## How a system can answer some quetion about working of its own function?